TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotcreate/compute-cannotcreate-allocationerror.md

 We are experiencing capacity issues for specific regions across the globe.
 More details can be found by following this link to understand [Our commitment to customers and Microsoft cloud services continuity](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/)<br>

-If you are deploying to regions **West Europe, North Europe, UK South, UK West, France Central**, then please be aware that we have an emerging issue related to capacity due to increased usage from our first responder customers.
-In these cases, we recommend trying alternate regions (as first preference) or alternate SKUs.
+If you are deploying to regions **West Europe, North Europe, UK South, UK West, France Central**, then please be aware that we have an emerging issue related to capacity due to increased usage.
+In these cases, we recommend trying alternate regions (as first preference) or alternate SKUs.<br>

-For general troubleshooting, please follow these steps:
+For general troubleshooting, please follow these steps:<br>

 1. Understand your specific error ([SkuNotAvailable](https://docs.microsoft.com/azure/azure-resource-manager/templates/error-sku-not-available), [Quota Limit](https://docs.microsoft.com/azure/azure-resource-manager/templates/error-resource-quota), or [Allocation Failure](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/allocation-failure))<br>
 2. Deploy to another region.<br>